pratik-mahalle/file_organizer/README.md

 Configuration

 Command shortcuts are stored in a JSON configuration file located at ~/.file_organizer_config.json.
 This file is created and managed automatically by the script.
-License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

-##Contributing
+Contributing

 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.

 Contact

-For any questions or suggestions, please open an issue on GitHub or contact me at [your-email@example.com].
+For any questions or suggestions, please open an issue on GitHub or contact me at [mahallepratik683@gmail.com].